orxfun/orx-parallel/wasm-web/README.md

 Both modes copy the generated `wasm_web_start_workers.js` files to the adjacent `worker_helpers.js` paths and write `orx-parallel-web.json`.
-The `ORX_PARALLEL_MAX_NUM_THREADS` environment variable supplies the build-time thread limit; `0` leaves browser hardware-concurrency selection to the client.
+The build-time thread limit comes from the `threads` option of the Vite plugin (or of `buildWasm`/`prepareWasm`); `0`, the default, leaves browser hardware-concurrency selection to the client.

 The Vite integration is available from `orx-parallel-web/vite` and adds the cross-origin isolation headers required by `SharedArrayBuffer`.